Quick links

 (vi) by faxing it to a fax number provided by the person, or

 (vii) by emailing it to an email address provided by the person for the purpose of receiving the notice, record or document.
-(Many stratas use form
+(Many stratas use a form for owners to approve receiving notices by email and to specify which email address to use)

 (2) The notice, record or document may be addressed to the person by name, or to the person as owner or tenant.